joshday/WebAssets.jl/README.md

 **WebAssets** provides a simple API for managing local versions of files based on URLs.

-If you squint it kinda looks like a lightweight, narrower-scope [DataDeps.jl](https://github.com/oxinabox/DataDeps.jl).

 # Usage

 ```julia
 proj = @project(